 We have to be careful, however, and not make our responses too impersonal.
 We can’t completely forget that behind every question is a questioner.
 Some people have questions because they have been through something tough.
 They lost an infant child.
 They were abused by someone they trusted.
 Something bad happened to them at a church they used to attend.
 These are all legitimate reasons for pain and cause people to ask questions.

 It’s easy to cast aspersions at someone who doesn’t agree with us and assume their challenge is because “they don’t know any better”.
 Maybe part of that assumption is true, but we can’t automatically go to the mindset of wanting to educate this person on the folly of their thinking.
 True, maybe their challenge does come from a lack of knowledge on a given topic.
 But, to cut the questioner’s humanity out of the conversation entirely could be a missed opportunity to get to the heart of the issue the person has.
 Sometimes, what people really need is emotional healing and not intellectual correction.

 A lesson that I continue to learn is that not everyone with questions or challenges is seeking an intellectual response.
 Many people come with a lot of history behind the question they raise.
 And, it is only through seeing the person behind the question that I can keep my responses gentle and caring.
 Also, my character is the first thing people evaluate – not the power of my well thought out arguments.
 It doesn’t matter how airtight my case is, if I don’t show that I care about them then they won’t listen.

-Most of us will not affect as many people as Ravi did.
-Most of us will not get a platform that covers the globe the way RZIM does.
+Most of us will not go on to affect hundreds of thousands of people like many popular teachers and speakers will.
+Most of us will not get a platform that covers the globe the way many large ministries do.
 But, just imagine the impact we can have on the global scale if we, too, develop the ability to give people reasons for the hope that lies within us.
-That all starts with our actions, our personality, how we treat others and remembering that it’s people we are dealing with and not just their arguments.
+That all starts with our actions, our personality, how we treat others, and remembering that it’s people we are dealing with and not just their arguments.